littensy/reflex/docs/docs/guides/organizing-producers.md

 ## Defining slices

 A _producer slice_ is a subset of your root producer's state and actions.
-They're not supposed to be read from or updated, but they are used to [define your root producer](#defining-a-root-producer).
+Instead of being used on their own, they are used to [define your root producer](#defining-a-root-producer).
 By splitting up your producers into slices, you can keep your code organized and easy to maintain.

 Here, both `todos` and `calendar` have been made into producer slices: